maomaolikesmatcha/Customer-Segmentation-Kmeans-Cluster-Unsupervised-Learning/README.md

         - are they making lot of small transactions or few huge ones?
 2. visualize the created clusters using [radar charts](https://plotly.com/python/radar-chart/) and compare them agains each other
 3. visualize segmentations using scatter plot.
 We will have to use PCA to be able to plot our observations in 2D.
-4. (stretch) visualize in 2D how our clusters are evolving in each iteration of KMeans (for at least 20 iterations).
-    - we will need to create own implementation of kmeans so we can see what is happening with the clusters during the iterations.